Little House on the Prairie (1974 TV series): Writing

 Writing was one of the many creative differences between Ed Friendly and Michael Landon.
 Friendly wanted to remain faithful to the original storylines of the books, while Landon saw that producing at least 22 hours of episodic television per year would make it necessary to build fictional stories around the incidents from the books.
 Landon also incorporated completely invented characters not found in the books.
 Thus, only some of the material for the series was taken directly from the books by Laura Ingalls Wilder, as well as from the actual lives of the Ingalls family.
 While many of the stories were pure fabrications, each was meant to be true to the character of the book series.

 The original screenplay adaptation was written by Ed Friendly and Blanche Hanalis.
 As many as a dozen script ideas were later submitted by Ed Friendly and Roger MacBride, but all were rejected.
 Other writers, including Michael Landon, were used for the series and the post-series movies.

 Some episodes written by Michael Landon were recycled storylines he had written for Bonanza.
-In season 5, the episode "Someone Please Love Me" had the same theme as the Bonanza episode "A Dream To Dream".
-Likewise, "Little Lou" in season 9 conveyed the same theme as the Bonanza episode "It's A Small World".
+In season 5, the episode "Someone Please Love Me" had the same theme as the Bonanza episode "A Dream to Dream".
+Likewise, "Little Lou" in season 9 conveyed the same theme as the Bonanza episode "It's a Small World".
 To feature Karen Grassle, Landon wrote "A Matter of Faith" in season 2 based on the Bonanza episode "A Matter of Circumstance".

 Production design

 Both Ed Friendly and Michael Landon wanted the series to look authentic.
 Landon studied books on frontier life, using them to develop the set design, including tools and household utensils.
 Along with series production designer Trevor Williams, Landon reviewed more than 50 books about frontier life in 1870s Minnesota.
 Each building used was a replica of an actual building.
 Walter Jefferies served as art director for the series.

 Make-up was supervised by Allan "Whitey" Snyder, who had been Marilyn Monroe's personal make-up artist.
-One of the problems that had to be addressed with the child actors was what to do about braces, which were not something one would see on a homesteading child of the 1870s.
+One of the problems that had to be addressed with the child actors was what to do about dental braces, which were not something one would see on a homesteading child of the 1870s.
 Melissa Gilbert and Alison Arngrim each at one point had braces which were hidden by white candle wax applied to their teeth.

 The lead hair stylist was Larry Germain.
 Several female characters were outfitted with wigs in order to present a more period-authentic look.
 Originally, Alison Arngrim's hair was her own, but this required constant curling of her naturally straight hair.
 After a short period of filming with her own hair, Germain had Siegfried Geike create a wig for Arngrim.